code-with-amitk/Code-examples/Languages/Programming_Languages/c++/Design_Pattens/README.md

 ### 2.1 Creational
 - Provides way for creating Objects, while hiding creation Logic.
 Types
   - Builder
+    - _1. Domino's/McD to create Children Meals:_ Meal consists of {Main Item, side Item, Drink, Toy}
   - Facade
   - Abstract Factory
   - Factory method/ Factory Pattern
+    - _1. Toy Factory:_ In toy factory toys are made by injecting plastic into molds of desired shape.
   - Flyweight
+    - _1. PSTN Network_
   - Prototype
   - Proxy
   - Singleton
+    - _1. Office of President_
+    - _2. Printer Queue(only 1 job run at a time)_
+    - _3. Only 1 DB object_ should be created per system & make connection, Duplicate connections may consume resources & slow down system
   - Visitor

 <a name=str></a>
 ### 2.1 Structural
 - How objects are composed?
 Is 1 object composed of other, is there inheritance relation etc?
 This is about structure.
 They Identify relationship between objects.
 Types:
   - Adapter/Wrapper
+    - _1. Socket on Wall:_ Connecting new adapter to socket
   - Bridge
+    - _1._ House hold switch for On/Off the light
   - Composite
+    - Arithmetic Expressions evaluation: 2+3 and (2+3) + (4x6)
   - Decorator
+    - _1. Coffee House Design_
   - Filter/Criteria
   - Proxy